👀 Solink Secure Summit ’25 open for registration.

 Analog cameras use a DVR, IP cameras use an NVR, and there are hybrid solutions as well.
 Furthermore, these solutions are on premises, whereas cloud video storage is also an option.
 The recorder is usually the most expensive part of the system.

 Generally, bandwidth will become an issue if you stream footage directly to the cloud, but having a cloud backup of your data is an added level of protection.
-Cloud video surveillance is quickly becoming the standard because it brings so much value.
+Cloud video security is quickly becoming the standard because it brings so much value.

 Remember, cloud access to Solink’s platform and real-time remote video monitoring are possible regardless of where your video is stored.